acm-cui/website-cui2023/attend/accessibility.md

 ### Will presenters be visible?

 Presenters and speakers will be requested to use video when speaking to help lip-reading and non-native speakers.
-We recognize that this may only be possible for some speakers.
+We recognise that this may only be possible for some speakers.
 Captions will be available throughout the conference as a fallback.

 ----